 Local Zones have local internet ingress and egress to reduce latency.
 Local Zones also support AWS Direct Connect, giving you the opportunity to route your traffic over a private network connection.

-You can use AWS Local Zones to run various AWS services such as Amazon Elastic Compute Cloud, Amazon Virtual Private Cloud, Amazon Elastic Block Store, Amazon FSx, and Amazon Elastic Load Balancing in geographic proximity to your end users, with more services to be added in the future.
+You can use AWS Local Zones to run various AWS services such as Amazon Elastic Compute Cloud, Amazon Virtual Private Cloud, Amazon Elastic Block Store, Amazon FSx, Amazon Elastic Load Balancing, Amazon EMR, and Amazon Relational Database Service in geographic proximity to your end users, with more services to be added in the future.

 Access Regional Services